Raymond James Thinks Dime Community Bancshares' Stock is Going to Recover

 Raymond James Thinks Dime Community Bancshares’ Stock is Going to Recover

-In a report released today, William Wallace from Raymond James maintained a Buy rating on Dime Community Bancshares (DCOM).
+Raymond James analyst William Wallace assigned a Buy rating to Dime Community Bancshares (DCOM) on July 1 and set a price target of $17.00.
 The company’s shares closed last Thursday at $13.19, close to its 52-week low of $11.35.

-Dime Community Bancshares has an analyst consensus of Moderate Buy, with a price target consensus of $15.50.
+Currently, the analyst consensus on Dime Community Bancshares is a Moderate Buy with an average price target of $15.50.

 See today’s analyst top recommended stocks >>